ibm-cloud-docs/vpc/creating-vpc-resources.md

 ### Select an image for the instance
 {: #cli-select-a-image-for-the-instance}

-You can create an instance using a stock image or image from your account, or an image that has been shared with your account from a private catalog.
+You can create an instance using a stock image, a custom image from your account, or an image that was shared with your account from a private catalog.
 Run one of the following commands based on the image you plan to use.

-* Select a stock image or image from your account for your instance.
+* Select a stock image or a custom image from your account for your instance.

     To list all available images, run the following command: